joysingla/Data-Analysis-Using-FFT/README.md

    git clone https://github.com/Karanveer69/Data-Analysis-Using-FFT-DFT-and-DTW.git

+3. Change Directory - Run the following command in your terminal: cd Data-Analysis-Using-FFT-DFT-and-DTW

-Install the dependencies by running:
+4. Install the dependencies by running:

     pip install numpy matplotlib pandas dtaidistance

-3. Change Directory - Run the following command in your terminal: cd Data-Analysis-Using-FFT-DFT-and-DTW

-4. Verify Installation (Optional)
+5. Verify Installation (Optional)

 After installation is complete, you can verify that all the libraries are installed by running the following Python commands: